Thabit-Habeebah/LITA-Project-2/README.md

 ### CONCLUSION
 This analysis shows that the business made the highest sales in February with a revenue of $546,300 in the month of Febraury.The highest sales was made from the East and the best performing product is "Shoe"
-The data is not comprehensive enough in that it doesn't reveal the profit made from the sales made in each region and on different products as a result of that we cannot make a decison on whether the business is performing well or not
+The data is not comprehensive enough in that it doesn't reveal the profit made from the sales made in each region and on different products as a result of that we cannot make a decison on whether the business is performing well or not.